Can I Validate an Address While Using addMarker?

 20 Ingram St, Queens NY

 First we validate it.
-We'll go ahead and use this since it's close at hand.
-After hitting the big yellow button, our system gave back this:
+We'll go ahead and use SmartyStreets' address validator to verify an address since it's close at hand.
+After hitting the big blue button, our system gave back this:

 That gives us the good news we were looking for: the address is valid.
 The next step requires the geocodes tied to the address, which our system provided as part of the validation feedback.
 Those coordinates happen to be: